 You may also view the State System’s FAQs for more general information about university integrations.

-Yes.
-That’s a prime reason why the State System is exploring an integrations approach that keeps all institutions open, focuses on student success, and uncovers cost efficiencies, which directly impact the total price a student pays.
-Any eventual plan would be designed to ensure our universities continue offering students the programs they want and their regions need.
-Integrations provide the State System with its best opportunity to balance its responsibility to provide a quality education at an affordable price for students.
+That's a prime reason why the State System is exploring an integrations approach that keeps all institutions open, focuses on student success, maintains efficient time to degree completion, and delivers on cost efficiencies.
+All which directly impact the total price a student pays.
+Any eventual plan would be designed to ensure our universities continue offering students the programs they want and our region need.

 AYes.
 LHU will continue to offer undergraduate and graduate degree programs as normal.
 As envisioned, university integration will allow LHU students greater access to courses, minors, majors, degrees, and stackable credentials.
 For a full list of current degree programs, visit our academics page.